getnacelle/nacelle-launch-tests/nuxt-shopify-accounts/README.md

 We want a simple solution to handling customer accounts that doesn't involve maintaining code in Shopify's Theme.
 This example should give us all of the basic account functionality that we need.

+If you want to have a better understanding of the queries and mutations that we are utlizing, check out the `.insomnia` directory and play around with the api directly.
+You'll just need to download [The Insomnia API client](https://insomnia.rest/) and [downloaded the walkthrough as a collection][inco]

 ##### Account Page Actions:

 **example structure:**